|

 return an instance of myself with variables initialized from

-a prototype.
-This is used when instances of obsolete classes are
+This is eg. used when instances of obsolete classes are

 binary loaded and a conversion is done on the obsolete object.